devsecops/defcon-workshop/section-4/README.md

 ## Stand up vulnerable and non-vulnerable JBOSS servers
-1. We will need to switch contexts from `minikube` to the remote GKE cluster.
-Type `kubectl config get-contexts` to display a list of clusters you can connect to and then type `kubectl config set-context <name of GCP cluster>` Be sure to choose the correct cluster by matching the name and zone from the steps above.
-Once this is done, verify the context was set correctly by typing `kubectl get nodes` and ensuring the correct nodes are shown.
-If this doesn't work, manually modify the `~/.kube/config` file as explained in the previous section.

-2. Finding a pre-built docker image
+1. Finding a pre-built docker image
     * On your local machine type `docker search jboss`
     * We'll be using `tutum/jboss`
     * To grab the latest version type `docker pull tutum/jboss:latest`
     * To grab a vulnerable version for testing type `docker pull tutum/jboss:as6` The designation of `:as6` grabs JBOSS version 6 as referenced [here](https://hub.docker.com/r/tutum/jboss/)

-3. Getting the image ready to push to GCP
-    * Once the image is pulled down you're going to want to tag the image to get it ready for GCP.
-Type `docker images` to get a list of your local images.
-Copy the Image ID of the tutum/jboss images with the tag of *latest* and type the following command `docker tag <Image ID> us.gcr.io/$PROJECT_ID/jboss-latest` replacing the <Image ID> with that of your own.
-Now if you type `docker images` you should see your newly tagged images ready for GCP.
-    * Repeat the step above for the as6 version labeling it `jboss-vulnerable:as6` - `docker tag <Image ID> us.gcr.io/$PROJECT_ID/jboss-vulnerable:as6`.
-    * Now, we have to upload the images to the container registry in GCP.
-Type the following command to upload the newly tagged images to GCR: `gcloud docker -- push us.gcr.io/$PROJECT_ID/jboss-vulnerable:as6` and `gcloud docker -- push us.gcr.io/$PROJECT_ID/jboss-latest:latest`.

-4. Starting the servers
+2. Starting the servers
-    * Now that the images are in the container registry on GCP, we'll want to start them up and expose the proper ports.
-To do that, type the following commands: `kubectl run jboss-latest --image=us.gcr.io/$PROJECT_ID/jboss-latest --port=8080` and `kubectl run vuln-jboss --image=us.gcr.io/$PROJECT_ID/jboss-vulnerable:as6 --port=8080`
+    * Let's start them up and expose the proper ports.
+To do that, type the following commands:
+        * `kubectl run jboss-latest --image=tutum/jboss:latest --port=8080`
+        * `kubectl run vuln-jboss --image=tutum/jboss:as6 --port=8080`

 ## Stand up Attack Host with exploit tools
 1. From the `attackhost` directory, type
-    * `docker build -t us.gcr.io/$PROJECT_ID/attackhost .`
+    * `docker build -t attackhost .`
-    * `gcloud docker -- push us.gcr.io/$PROJECT_ID/attackhost`
-2. Navigate to Google Container Registry and verify the image exists.
-3. Make sure the `PROJECT_ID` is correct in the `attack-host.yaml` file
-4. Start the attackhost deployment by typing - `kubectl apply -f attack-host.yaml`
+2. Start the attackhost deployment by typing - `kubectl apply -f attack-host.yaml`.

 ## Using Attack Host to exploit
-1. SSH into the attackhost container by typing - `kubectl exec -it <pod-name> bash`.
-You can get the name of the pod by running `kubectl get pods` and searching for the attackhost pod name.
+1. Retrieve the name of the attackhost pod by running `kubectl get pods` and searching for the attackhost pod name.
+2. SSH into the attackhost container by typing - `kubectl exec -it <pod-name> bash`.
-2. Run `jexboss` by typing - `python jexboss.py -u <URL>` for both the vulnerable and non-vulnerable JBOSS servers.The URL can be found by navigating to the pods section, clicking on the pod and obtaining the ip address.  the URL will look something like this: `http://10.4.1.5:8080`
+3. Run `jexboss` by typing - `python jexboss.py -u <URL>` for both the vulnerable and non-vulnerable JBOSS servers.The URL can be found by navigating to the pods section, clicking on the pod and obtaining the ip address.  the URL will look something like this: `http://172.17.0.4:8080 `
-3. Notice the different output and the ease of standing up sandboxed environments for security testing.
+4. Notice the different output and the ease of standing up sandboxed environments for security testing.
-4. Exit out of the attack host.
+5. Exit out of the attack host by pressing `Ctrl+P+Q`.

 ## Destroying the environment
 1. Delete all the deployments by typing - `kubectl delete deployments --all`
 2. Delete all the pods by typing - `kubectl delete pods --all`
-3. Deleting the remote K8S cluster on GKE - `gcloud alpha container clusters delete remote-cluster`
-4. Remove all the images from GCR.

-## Switching context to minikube
-Let's switch back our context to minikube - `kubectl config set-context minikube`.
-Verify the context set is correct by typing `kubectl get nodes`

 ## Introducing Target, Attack Surface and Automated Testing Methodology